 This environmental devastation is poised to change next month when Zimbabwe’s Environment Management Agency (EMA) bans food containers made from Styrofoam, or kaylite as it is more widely known across the country.

 The move was proposed in July, after the University of Zimbabwe in the capital Harare released findings outlining the dangers of kaylite.
+The ultra light-weight material is cheap but the environmental cost is great, it concluded.

 Made from petroleum-based polystyrene beads, kaylite contains 57 toxic chemicals that become active when incinerated, contributing to air pollution and “ozone layer disruption,” says the EMA.
 The material doesn’t biodegrade, but breaks down into smaller pieces that enter waterways.
 Chemicals in kaylite food containers can also leach into food and water, according to the University of Zimbabwe’s study.